 Skip to main content

-Early Release
+Early access

 The problem we’re addressing

 The texts we give students matter.
-Research shows that students who consistently engage with complex texts are more likely to succeed in college and beyond.
+Research ↗ shows that students who consistently engage with complex texts are more likely to succeed in college and beyond.
 The ability to navigate challenging language, unfamiliar vocabulary, layered sentence structures, and nuanced ideas prepares students not just for academic milestones but for the real-world literacy demands of adulthood.
 The stakes are high.
-When students are systematically given simplified or “leveled” texts instead of grade-level ones, their growth stalls.
-They miss the chance to grapple with the language, ideas, and knowledge-building opportunities that fuel literacy development and readiness for college and career.
+When students are systematically given simplified or “leveled” texts instead of grade-level ones, their growth stalls ↗.
+They miss the chance to grapple with the language, ideas, and knowledge-building opportunities that fuel literacy development and readiness for college ↗ and career ↗.
 These inequities fall hardest on historically marginalized students, widening gaps in opportunity and outcomes.
 Yet despite their importance, complex texts are often absent from classrooms.
 Quantitative measures of text complexity (like Lexile or Flesch-Kincaid) are useful but limited: they can place Diary of a Wimpy Kid and Fahrenheit 451 in the same band, even though their ideas, themes, and instructional value are worlds apart.
 What really matters are the qualitative dimensions of text complexity—structure, purpose, vocabulary, knowledge demands, and language features.
 These signal where students may struggle and where rich instructional opportunities lie.
-Curricula publishers and assessment creators face mounting pressure to ensure that texts progress in rigor across grades, but accurately evaluating those qualitative features is labor-intensive.
+Curricula publishers and assessment creators face mounting pressure to ensure that texts become more rigorous across grades, but accurately evaluating those qualitative features is labor-intensive.
 And, as AI-generated texts enter classrooms and supplemental resources, companies risk producing content that looks grade-appropriate on the surface but fails to meet the deeper demands of literacy development.

 What we’re building

-Individual SCASS rubric dimension evaluations
+Individual Qualitative Text Complexity rubric (SAP) dimension evaluations

 Instead of giving a single complexity score, we can help evaluate generated texts across the specific dimensions that matter: